mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 Why he comes to China to teach [Buddhism](glossary#buddhism) – at that time, there is a purpose of activity.
 Well, if you do something with a purpose, there must be some profit, or result, or reward, very naturally.
 This is a very systematic understanding of human activity.
 Of course, we should know this; but we cannot judge reality in that way.

-[For example,] even though you teach for [a long time], how many people understand Buddha’s teaching?
+[For example,] even though you teach for a long time, how many people understand Buddha’s teaching?
 Pretty rare.
 I believe I have given instruction of [zazen](glossary#zazen) for 15 years.
 I don’t know how many people I have given instruction.
 But remind me, how many people come back after that?
 Clearly, one or two.

 ##### 50:17